3 Min Read

-Building a new home should be exciting, but all too often it can be overwhelming — especially if you’re starting by buying land in New Jersey.
-If you’re never bought land before, you probably have lots of questions, chief among them: how much is an acre going to cost?
-As New Jersey builders, GTG Builders can help break down that question and get you started down the path to your perfect home!
+Building a new home is exciting!
+But first, you'll start with buying land for your custom home in New Jersey.
+If you’ve never bought land before, you probably have lots of questions, chief among them: how much is an acre of land in Central New Jersey going to cost?
+GTG Builders will explain the average costs, what affects the cost, and how to budget for your land to help get you started down the path to your perfect home!

 How Much Does An Acre of Land Cost?

 Land costs vary throughout the state.
-Land near the coast, for example, can be far more expensive (and difficult to find) than land in undeveloped, non-coastal areas.
-The cost of buying a lot near the ocean can be high in ways you may not even anticipate.
-Insurance costs, for example, can be much higher in areas around the beach.
+Land near the coast, for example, can come with a much higher price tag (and be difficult to find) than land in undeveloped, non-coastal areas.
+However, insurance costs can be much higher in areas around the beach.
 Homes built near the ocean also experience maintenance challenges due to the corrosive nature of salty ocean air.
-If you choose to buy land near the New Jersey coastline, all of these costs must be taken into consideration when creating your budget.
+If you choose to buy land near the New Jersey coastline, consider if these associated costs are manageable.

-Additionally, pristine soil and air can come at a cost, while land that needs remediation may be less costly up front and more costly post-purchase.
-Likewise, land that’s easy to build on comes at a premium, while difficult terrain or areas prone to natural disasters may be less expensive.
 Even noise pollution and light pollution can affect the value of a piece of land if that land is close to a city or the turnpike.
 If a plot of land seems unusually cheap, there might be a good reason.
-Have all land inspected by a professional before making an offer.
+Always have the land inspected by a professional before making an offer.

 Population & Economic Activity